 Alternatively, if you’d like to take a preliminary stab at storyboards yourself, you could always download your own storyboard templates.

 Behance is a social network portfolio site for artists and designers of all specializations.
 There’s a storyboard search that allows you to filter just storyboard artists.
 There are a lot of artists here, too many to count.

-Mandy is like Craigslist for Entertainment.
-It may not be pretty, but if you’re looking for storyboard artists that specialize in film, tv, video or animation, this is a good place to post a job.
+Mandy is like Craigslist for entertainment.
+It may not be pretty, but if you’re looking for storyboard artists that specialize in film, TV, video or animation, this is a good place to post a job.
 It’s free to post one job a month on Mandy.

-Like Behance, Dribbble is a diverse community of designers and artists of all walks.
-It boasts a nice interface for perusing works.
-You must have a pro account to contact freelancers.
-Posting a job is $375+.
+Like Behance, Dribbble is a diverse community of designers and artists of all shapes and sizes.
+It boasts a nice interface for perusing portfolios.
+The downside is that you must have a pro account to contact freelancers.

 8. Facebook Groups

 While it couldn’t hurt to post in a storyboard group like Frame Dump, you’ll also want to post to sites dedicated to finding crew like Concept Artist or Animation, Comic and Storyboarding Job Ads which is focused on connecting artists and jobs.

 Additionally, you can post jobs on broader production-centric groups on Facebook as well.
-See our article on crewing up through facebook groups for our favorite production crew groups.
+See our article on crewing up through Facebook groups for our favorite production crew groups.

 Storyboards are a welcome addition to nearly all projects regardless of scale.
 We hope you found this article helpful in hiring a storyboard artist.
 Up next, we've collected DGA-approved storyboards from some of the biggest Hollywood films, including Jurassic Park, Alien, and Inception.
 Not only will these boards get you inspired, you'll see just how valuable hiring a professional storyboard artist will be.